 Looking for a local, pick-your-own farm in Deep South of Texas?
+Farms are open and safe!
 Scroll down this page and you will see the U-Pick farms in Deep South of Texas, sorted by county.
 Those that offer organic or sustainably grown produce are identified by the words "organic" and/or "sustainable" in Green, next to their name (see "What does Organic mean?").
 The U-pick crops they offer follow the name of the farm.
 To search the page for a specific crop, use Ctrl-F (or on an ipad or Mac, use their "search on this page" function) If they have a website, the name will be in blue and underlined; click on it and it will open their website.
-Beware of copycat websites; they do not update their information, they just steal it from us one time, so theirs is usually out-of-date -and often copied incorrectly!
-I put dates to indicate when we last received an update from each farm, and I make updates daily (each farm as their info changes).
-See the customer and farmer menus at the top menu bar to submit updates and corrections and help me keep each current!
+If you find anything outdated or inaccurate, see the customer and farmer menus (as appropriate) at the top menu bar to submit updates and corrections and help me keep each current!

 Click on the resources drop-down above, if you need a county map

 2020 version of